Loading Now

 Setting up a valid ca-bundle and cloning this repo (imp)

-There is no ca-bundle (bundle of root certificates which we should trust) installed by default.
-Therefore we will have to download before install certificate manually.
+There is no CA-bundle (bundle of root certificates which we should trust) installed by default.
+Therefore, we will have to download the certificate before installing it manually.

 On your local PC/MAC with an intact certificate store, run